Ayush2406/TravelSphere/README.md

 ## Project Status

-TravelSphere is being developed incrementally, with the MVP focusing on the core social-travel functionality.
+Travel Sphere is being developed incrementally, with the MVP focusing on the core social-travel functionality.
 Additional trip, interaction, alert, notification, and administrative capabilities are planned as future extensions.

 ## Team

-TravelSphere is a collaborative academic software engineering project.
+Travel Sphere is a collaborative academic software engineering project.

 ## License